Laudianism: History

-There was also a break with the previous practices of the early Stuart Church on a visual level.
+There was also a break with Calvinism on a visual level.
 Upon his translation to the bishopric of Durham in 1617, Richard Neile had the communion table transformed into an altar at the east end of the cathedral and supported Laud (then under his patronage) in a similar action at the dioceses of Gloucester.

 In the 1630s, Laud declared that "the altar is the greatest place of God's residence upon earth, greater than the pulpit for there it is Hoc est corpus meum, This is my body; but in the other it is at most but Hoc est verbum meum, This is my word."
 In November 1633, by act of Privy Council King Charles I established the precedent that all parochial churches should follow the by then general cathedral practice of placing communion tables altar-wise at the east end of chancels.

-This was highly significant.
-One of the main points of the Reformation had been the replacement of the Catholic teaching that salvation necessarily came from the Church through the sacraments of communion, baptism and confession.
-These rites were also maintained in the Protestant churches.
-The visual emphasis that this placed on the Real Presence and the Eucharist aligned with the Lutheran practice of maintaining intact medieval altars and pieces of art, though not with the Calvinist emphasis of having the pulpit at the centre, which emphasized the importance of communicating the Gospel through preaching.
-Similarly, a few years later, Bishops Overall and Andrewes could be seen advocating the practice of confession before receiving Holy Communion, a practice present in the Lutheran Churches, but not in Reformed Christianity.
+The visual emphasis that this placed on the Real Presence and the Eucharist aligned with Lutheran practice and deemphasized the Calvinist practice of having the pulpit at the centre, which emphasized preaching.
+Copes were worn as vestments over the surplice and tippet.

+Laud was concerned with conformity in the Church and the Puritans who did not follow the services as written in the Liturgy found in the Book of Common Prayer were labeled Nonconformists.